elgentos/magerun2-addons/README.md

 #### Checking for weak admin credentials

-`magerun2 elgentos:crack:admin-passwords -f -r best64 vendors special`
+`magerun2 elgentos:crack:admin-passwords -f -r best64 vendors special -v`

 Check your site for weak admin credentials by attempting to brute force the password with popular password / variations.